No Pain, No Gain? numbing pump & sensor sites

-For many insulin pump users, most infusion set applications cause little or no pain – just a short jab that doesn’t bother them in the least.
+For many insulin pump users, infusion set applications cause little or no pain – just a short jab that doesn’t bother them in the least.
 The same is true for insertion of many Continuous Glucose Monitor (CGM) and Flash (Libre) sensors.
 However, some individuals, particularly children, may find the process distressing or even painful.
-The good news is that pain can be minimized or avoided.
+The good news is that pain can be minimized - or even eliminated completely!

-For a quick, easy solution, an ice cube rubbed over the infusion site immediately before applying the infusion set may numb the area a bit and make the experience more comfortable.
-A cold gel pack, held on the area for a few moments, can also help.
-However, some kids find the cold sensation uncomfortable, and this solution tends to “take the edge off” rather than completely eliminating pain.
+For a quick, easy solution, an ice cube rubbed over the pump or sensor site immediately before applying the infusion set or sensor numbs the area a bit and makes the experience more comfortable.
+A cold gel pack held on the area for a few moments can also help.
+However, some kids find the cold sensation uncomfortable, and this solution tends to “take the edge off” rather than blocking the pain.

-Another option is using a topical anaesthetic cream, such as EMLA™ or Maxilene®.
+Another option is a topical anaesthetic cream, such as EMLA™ or Maxilene®.
 Topical anesthetics have a numbing effect and are used to block pain.
 A common numbing ingredient in topical anesthetics is lidocaine.
 Both EMLA™ and Maxilene® contain lidocaine in non-prescription strengths, which numbs the area temporarily, and can make the process of set changes virtually painless.
-You simply apply a dab of the cream (about the size of a dime), and then cover it with a first aid dressing, such as Tegaderm™, or IV3000 for the specified period of time.
-Then you remove the dressing, wipe and wash away all of the cream, and apply the infusion set as usual.
+You simply apply a dab of the cream (about the size of a dime), and then cover it with a first aid dressing, such as OPSITE™ Flexifix◊, Tegaderm™, or IV3000 for the specified period of time (15-30 mins).
+Then you remove the dressing, wipe away all of the cream, cleanse the skin, then apply the infusion set or sensor as usual.

 - If you do use a topical anesthetic cream, you apply it (and remove it) before the use of any skin prep wipes.

 - One brand name anesthetic cream, Maxilene,® is available in different strengths - the higher the concentration of lidocaine, the quicker it acts (and the higher the price).
-Maxilene® 4 has 4% Lidocaine, while Maxilene 5 has (you guessed it) 5% Lidocaine.
+Maxilene® 4 has 4% Lidocaine, while Maxilene® 5 has (you guessed it) 5% Lidocaine.
 Either of these will numb quicker than creams with 2.5% Lidocaine, such as EMLA™ (which also contains an additional numbing agent, prilocaine, but still takes longer to take effect).

-- Buzzy is a small device, shaped into a bee character (or a ladybug, if you prefer) which acts as a physiologic pain blocker by using vibration and/or cold sensations to compete with the pain stimulus.
-Although it's not available in Canada, it's worth mentioning because of it's theoretical basis, the Gate Control Theory of Pain Management, which proposes that our perception of pain can be altered by creating a non-painful sensation “gate” between the brain and the location of the painful stimulus; that gate blocks the pain from getting to the brain so that we don’t feel it.
-According to the Buzzy website, “using cold and vibration, Buzzy is proven to naturally block unpleasant sensations on contact”.
-Check out this article from Dr. Fran Cogen, diabetes doc and CDE.
+Buzzy® is a small device shaped like a bee character (or a ladybug, if you prefer) which acts as a physiologic pain blocker by using vibration and/or cold sensations to compete with the pain stimulus.
+Although it's not available in Canada*, it's worth mentioning because of it's theoretical basis, the Gate Control Theory of Pain Management, which proposes that our perception of pain can be altered by creating a non-painful sensation “gate” between the brain and the location of the painful stimulus; that gate blocks the pain from getting to the brain so that we don’t feel it.
+According to the Buzzy® website, “using cold and vibration, Buzzy® is proven to naturally block unpleasant sensations on contact”.
+To back that up, they have links to Buzzy's efficacy research on their website.

 No Need to Numb?